How to Train Your Advisor: Steering Black-Box LLMs with Advisor Models

 \section{Introduction}

-Frontier foundation models such as GPT-5~\citep{gpt5} and Claude 4.1~\citep{anthropic2025claude-opus4-1} achieve state-of-the-art performance across a wide range of tasks, powered by strong reasoning capabilities.
-Yet, when customization or personalization is needed, options for models served via APIs remain limited.
-The primary tools are static prompt engineering or post-hoc filtering, but these methods are brittle because they produce a single, fixed instruction limited in size by the context length which cannot adapt to the nuances of different inputs, users, or contexts \citep{brown2020languagemodelsfewshotlearners, wang2023selfconsistencyimproveschainthought}.
+Can you specialize a model when you don't have it's weights?
+Frontier models like GPT-5 and Claude 4.5 \citep{gpt5, anthropic2025claude-sonnet4-5} are deployed as black-box API services where weights are inaccessible, making traditional fine-tuning impossible.
+On the other hand, static prompts can't adapt to diverse inputs and are constrained by context-length limitations.
+These limitations are especially acute when applications need deep specialization (e.g., low-resource languages, complex rule-following and compliance, SWE agent efficiency in a particular repository) or personalization (heterogeneous user preferences).

-We propose \Sys{}, a framework for training a lightweight model to reactively steer a black-box model by generating input-specific advice (\cref{example}).
-We challenge the assumption that advisor models must be stronger than the advisee but instead view advisors as having the ability to learn through experience and then transfer those lessons to a more powerful student model -- that is unable (or unwilling) to learn directly.
-Crucially, advisor models can be optimized with reinforcement learning, using task-specific rewards derived from the student model’s final outputs.
-This process enables the compound system to learn and adapt without any access to the student model’s parameters or gradients, making it an effective method for steering or personalizing black-box models.
+We introduce \textbf{\Sys{}} (\cref{system-diagram}), a method for training a lightweight model to reactively steer a black-box model by generating dynamic input-specific advice.
+Crucially, \Sys{} can be parametrically optimized with reinforcement learning, using task-specific rewards derived from the student model’s final outputs.
+This process enables the compound system to learn and adapt without access to the student model’s parameters or gradients, making our approach effective for steering or personalizing black-box models.